3-PART BRAND COLOR SERIES

 While the CMYK system is made for print-based projects it can still yield a lot of variation in the final color that is produced because of discrepancies in the ink used by different printers.
 In other words, you’re not guaranteed to get the same final color from one printer as you will from another, even if they are printing the same project.

-The best way to ensure you’re getting the SAME colors in your print projects (even years down the road, no matter what printer you go to) is to define and use a PMS definition for each color in your palette.
+The best way to ensure you’re getting the same colors in your print projects (even years down the road, no matter what printer you go to) is to define and use a PMS definition for each color in your branding color palette.

 To find the PMS equivalents for the colors in your palette, you can use a color converter like this one which allows you to enter any of the other three color definitions mentioned to find the PMS equivalent.

-Now that we have that out of the way, let’s get to the fun stuff!
+Now that we have color definitions out of the way, let’s get to the fun stuff!
 Here are four ways to create a color palette that will NEVER, and I mean never EVAH, fail you.

 COLOURLovers is a community where color enthusiasts create and share colors, color palettes, and patterns.
-At the time of writing this, there are a mind-blowing 4,550,061 color palettes to inspire you.
-So trust me, there’s no shortage of palettes to drool over!
+At the time of writing this, there are a mind-blowing 4,773,121 color palettes to inspire you.
+So trust me, there’s no shortage of color palettes to drool over!

 Once you land on their homepage, click ‘Browse Palettes,’ which is in the menu on the far top left corner.
 That’ll open their palette search page.
 From there, click the black ‘Search’ button, which will open a new box loaded with a variety of search filters.

-There are three ways you can use COLOURLovers search filters to find the colors for your palette.
+There are three ways you can use COLOURLovers search filters to find the colors for your branding color palette.

 Use descriptive words that describe your brand or represent characteristics of it.
-For instance, if I was creating a holistic coaching brand I might search for keywords like zen, soothing, or meditation.
+For instance, if I was building a holistic coaching brand I might search for keywords like zen, soothing, or meditation.

-This is a great way to get some inspiration for your palette when you have a starting point but you’re lost on how to round out your scheme.
+This is a great way to get some inspiration for your branding palette when you have a starting point but you’re lost on how to round out your color scheme.

-Pair what you have learned about color relationships in the first installment of this series with the inspiration on COLOURlovers and you’re going to have a fail-proof palette in no time.
+Pair what you have learned about color relationships in the first installment of this series with the inspiration on COLOURlovers and you’re going to have a failproof branding color palette in no time.

 If you know the general colors you want in your palette, you can use their ‘Hue’ filter to choose up to three different base colors.
 For instance, if I continue with the holistic brand from before, I might search palettes that feature blues and greens.

-Once you select the base colors you want you’ll be able to browse all the palettes they’ve got with those in it.
+Once you select the base colors you want you’ll be able to browse all the color palettes they’ve got with all of those colors in it.

 ADOBE COLOR CC

-When you land on their homepage, you will find a color wheel with each of the palettes we talked about in the first installment of this color palette series listed to the left (see screenshot below).
+When you land on their homepage, you'll find a color wheel with each of the palettes we talked about in the first installment of this color palette series listed to the left (see screenshot below).

-You can even slide the controls for each of the additives (red, green, and blue) on any specific color to get the shade/tint just right.
+You can even slide the controls for each of the additives (red, green, and blue) on any specific color to get the shade or tint just right.